LukeGus/Termix-Mobile/README.md

 # Features

-- **SSH Terminal Access** - SSH terminal with multi-session support
+- **SSH Terminal** - SSH terminal with multi-session support
-- **Advanced Keyboard Features** - Switch between two keyboard modes: the system keyboard and a custom terminal keyboard that is optimized for terminal use.
-The custom keyboard provides function keys (F1-F12), nav keys, and all the basic terminal shortcuts.
-Along with modifier key support (Ctrl, Alt) for all your terminal commands and built-in shortcuts such as Ctrl+C, Ctrl+D, Ctrl+Z, and Ctrl+L for invoking common actions quickly.
+- **Advanced Keyboard - Switch between two keyboard modes: the system keyboard and a custom terminal keyboard that is optimized for terminal use.
+The custom keyboard is completely configurable to your preferences.
 - **Server Configuration** - Easily connect to your existing Termix server via IP/Domain.
 It has support for reverse proxy access login pages, logging in with OIDC, and, of course, regular username/password logins.

 # Installation